MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/generate-a-wcf-client-or-wcf-service-contract-for-sql-server-artifacts.md

 ---
 description: "Learn more about: Generate a WCF Client or WCF Service Contract for SQL Server Artifacts"
-title: "Generate a WCF Client or WCF Service Contract for SQL Server Artifacts | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Generate a WCF Client or WCF Service Contract for SQL Server Artifacts" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 5fa7d8c0-8ee4-41e7-9394-d22e87e09391
-caps.latest.revision: 14
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Generate a WCF Client or WCF Service Contract for SQL Server Artifacts
 You can use the [!INCLUDE[addadapterservreflong](../../includes/addadapterservreflong-md.md)] to generate a WCF client class targeted at selected operations on SQL Server artifacts.
 You can also use the ServiceModel Metadata Utility Tool (svcutil.exe) to generate the WCF client class; however, the [!INCLUDE[addadapterservrefshort](../../includes/addadapterservrefshort-md.md)] exposes the functionality of the ServiceModel Metadata Utility Tool through a standard Microsoft Windows interface.
 It also provides browse and search capabilities that are not available with the svcutil.exe tool, and generates a configuration file based on the binding properties that you select when you connect to the SQL Server database.